The natural world fascinates me

 I am a professional artist working with drawings and paper textiles

-Since 2002, I have made my home in a small village high in the Cotswold Hills, where I have established my studio.
+Since 2002, I have lived in a small village high in the Cotswold Hills, where I have established my studio.
 I regularly exhibit my work in Cheltenham and the surrounding areas, and I have the honour of being invited annually as the Artist in Residence at Nature in Art in Gloucester.
 Additionally, I actively participate in Cheltenham Open Studios every other year.

-My work has been showcased in prestigious exhibitions, including the RWA Open exhibitions; RWA Open Biennal of Paper Works, ING Discerning Eye; Derwent Drawing; and recently with Gallery57 in Arundel and IAPMA in Germany.
-For five years I have actively participated with the Pure Arts Group with their exhibitions, courses, and online interviews.
+My work has been showcased in prestigious exhibitions, including the Green and Stone Gallery; IAPMA exhibitions in Germany and Denmark; The ING Discerning Eye; Royal Society of Arts; RWA Open exhibitions; RWA Open Biennal of Paper Works; Derwent Drawing; and Gallery57.
+For six years I have actively participated with the Pure Arts Group with their exhibitions, courses, and online interviews.